nepal earthquake 2015

 • Specialized knowledge and funding were needed for effective rebuilding.

-Despite challenges, global cooperation played a crucial role in helping Nepal recover and rebuild stronger.
+Despite challenges, global cooperation was crucial in helping Nepal recover and rebuild stronger.

 Rescue operation during relief efforts, Nepal earthquake 2015